melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 };
 ```

-The `person` function uses labeled arguments to represent record fields, and
+The `person` function uses labeled arguments to represent record fields.
+Because
-also takes a last argument of type `unit`.
-This non-labeled argument is
+there is an optional argument `age`, it takes a last argument of type `unit`.
-necessary to allow the compiler to determine when the optional argument has been
+This non-labeled argument allows to omit the optional argument on function
-omitted during function application.
-Further details about optional labeled
+application.
+Further details about optional labeled arguments can be found in
-arguments can be found in [the corresponding section of the OCaml
+[the corresponding section of the OCaml
 manual](https://v2.ocaml.org/manual/lablexamples.html#s:optional-arguments).

 The functions `nameGet` and `ageGet` are accessors for each record field: